tiacsys/bridle/boards/tiac/magpie_f777ni/doc/samples/basic/helloshell.rst

 Overview
 ********

-See :ref:`helloshell` for the original description.
+See :ref:`helloshell-sample` for the original description.

 .. _magpie_f777ni_helloshell-sample-requirements: